Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 You may just have a quick question about a dog, you can email too!
 LuckyPupDogRescue@gmail.com

-We require a home check.
+We require a home visit.
 All of our dogs are spayed/neutered and up to date on shots.
 They have microchips and are healthy.

 Our adoption process includes an adoption application, you can fill out on line at www.LuckyPupDogRescue.com.

-We'd like your vet's information, a couple of references, a home check, and an adoption donation to cover our pups spay/neuter/shots, flea meds/ worming/ microchip costs.
-Our minimum donation is $200 to our rescue. ($250 for puppies)
+We'd like a little information about your lifestyle, schedule, your vet's information, a couple of references, a home visit, and an adoption donation to cover our pups spay/neuter/shots, flea meds/ worming/ microchip costs.
+Our minimum donation is $200 to our rescue. ($250 for some special needs dogs)

 Your donations support our work and gives us the opportunity to continue to rescue the next dog.
 Our pups have been spayed/neutered, shots, fleas, wormed, microchipped in most cases and vet check up.